nrfconnect/sdk-nrf/doc/nrf/libraries/bin/bt_ll_acs_nrf53/index.rst

 Samples using the library
 *************************

-The :ref:`nrf53_audio_app` application uses the controller.
+The :ref:`nrf53_audio_app` use the controller.

 Files
 *****

-The network core for both gateway and headsets of the :ref:`nrf53_audio_app` is programmed with the precompiled Bluetooth Low Energy Controller binary file :file:`ble5-ctr-rpmsg_<XYZ>.hex`, where *<XYZ>* corresponds to the controller version, for example :file:`ble5-ctr-rpmsg_3216.hex`.
+The network core for both gateway and headset versions of :ref:`nrf53_audio_app` is programmed with the precompiled Bluetooth Low Energy Controller binary file :file:`ble5-ctr-rpmsg_<XYZ>.hex`, where *<XYZ>* corresponds to the controller version, for example :file:`ble5-ctr-rpmsg_3216.hex`.
 This file includes the LE Audio Controller Subsystem for nRF53.
 If :ref:`DFU is enabled <nrf53_audio_app_configuration_configure_fota>`, the subsystem's binary file will be generated in the :file:`build/zephyr/` directory and will be called :file:`net_core_app_signed.hex`.